mmiguez1/solar_flares_data_analysis/README.md

-# Tutorial of Solar Flare Data Analysis
+# Solar Flare Data Analysis Project Tutorial

 In this tutorial, I provide a walk-through of how to provide better data about the top 50 solar flares recorded so far than that shown by SpaceWeatherLive.com.
 First, I scrape data from SpaceWeatherLive.com and Wind/WAVES type II bursts and CMEs using BeautifulSoup.
 I save both